 whoami

 As a researcher, my primary interests lie at the intersection of cybersecurity and data analytics, with a specific focus on networking, phishing, machine learning, and adversarial machine learning.
 I can proudly state that I have publications tackling all of such subjects, but I like exploring new areas.
+For instance, since 2022, I have begun exploring the field of human-computer interaction, as well as that of metascience (typically, by assuming either a security or a machine-learning perspective).

 Aside from being a passionate reviewer, I am also: a nerd, a geek, a very active person, and someone who loves communication and social interactions.